The Amazon rainforest is the largest rainforest on Earth, at 5.5 million square kilometres. It covers nearly all of the Amazon river basin.

 Climate change is making the dry season hotter and drier, enabling Amazon fires to spread more rapidly.
 As well as removing important carbon stores, the fires themselves release even more carbon into the atmosphere, further worsening climate change.

 Around 17–20% of the Amazon rainforest has already been destroyed, with almost all of the deforested areas being turned into cattle ranches.
 One estimate suggests that over 900,000 square kilometres has been turned into pasture since the 1960s.

 Deforestation by fire is increasing in the Amazon, even being encouraged by the Brazilian government for national ‘development’.

-Logging, mining and dam-building are also responsible for Amazon deforestation, but cattle rearing for meat and dairy products is estimated to account for 80–90% of the destruction.
+Logging, mining and dam-building are also responsible for Amazon deforestation, but cattle rearing for meat and dairy products is estimated to account for at least 80% of the destruction.